eKristensen/beer/README.md

 System used to keep track of how drunk we get.

+# Enviroment requirements:

+Ubuntu Server 18.04 LTS recommended, but any server capable of running the following will work:

+* Web-server Eg. nginx (see sample config below) or apache
+* PHP 7.3
+* MySQL or MariaDB server

+It is recommended to setup lets encrypt on your webserver.
+Please look at [Certbot](https://certbot.eff.org/)

 # Install instructions

 This is a laravel project.
 Some steps from https://laravel.com/docs/5.8/installation do still apply here.
 Webserver must have PHP 7.2 or newer and point to the public folder.